 It feels really rewarding.
 I'm very honored to receive the nomination and to know this is a result of hard work and dedication, but it is really the team around me that makes this work happen.
 As a director, you can set vision and goals, but it is the people who work around you and help you accomplish things professionally.
 It really is a team effort and I have a great team.

 Nominate an alumni!

 - Do you know a College of Health alumni that would be great to feature in our spotlight series?
-Nominate them by filling out our faculty spotlight questionnaire!
+Nominate them by filling out our alumni spotlight questionnaire!